O-RAN Xapps Conflict Prediction Using Graph Convolutional Networks: Introduction

-In this context, xApps (eXtended Applications) are software applications designed to run on the Near-RT RIC.
-These applications are intended to make real-time, fast-paced decisions that immediately impact day-to-day operations and user experiences. xApps play a key role in ensuring Quality of Service (QoS) by providing flexible and dynamic control over various aspects of the network behavior.
-This includes load balancing \cite{xApp_for_Traffic_Steering_and_Load_Balancing_2023}, interference management \cite{Interference_Mitigation_with_ML_Based_xAPP_2024}, and handover optimization \cite{Handover_O-RAN_2024,Mobility_Management_O-RAN_2024}.
 The autonomous operation of xApps managed by different third-party vendors makes them susceptible to conflicts.
 Each xApp has its own objective and decision-making process.
 This will introduce new challenges as these applications independently interact with the network environment.
 The actions of one or more applications could potentially adversely impact the objectives of the others as they share the same network resources or parameters \cite{Challenges_for_conflict_mitigation_2023,RIC_Apps_Conflict_Management_i14y_lab_2024,Open_RAN_xApps_Design_and_Evaluation_2024}.

-Existing solutions leverage AI/ML approaches to address various O-RAN QoS problems.
-In \cite{ColO-RAN}, the authors develop three xApps for Deep Reinforcement Learning (DRL)-based control of RAN slicing, scheduling, and online model training using ColO-RAN.
-A user-specific O-RAN traffic steering framework for intelligent handovers is unfolded in \cite{Programmable_and_Customized_Intelligence_for_Traffic_Steering_2024}.
-The system combines a random ensemble mixture, a conservative Q-learning algorithm, and a convolutional neural network architecture.
-The paper \cite{Proactive_Mobility_Load_Balancing_2025} addresses mobility load balancing and optimization using a random subspace Bayesian additive regression tree and interior point policy optimization for a seamless user experience.
-In \cite{Network_Slicing_to_Meet_Service-Level_Agreement_2025}, the authors introduce a DRL-based radio resource management solution for RAN slicing with guaranteed service-level agreement.

-Other studies seek to detect or predict the occurrences of conflicts in O-RAN.
-In \cite{Team_Learning_Based_Resource_2022}, a team deep Q-learning algorithm for resource allocation is disclosed to mitigate xApps conflicts in O-RAN.
-In \cite{A_Game_Theoretic_Approach_2023}, a bargaining game-theoretic approach is introduced along with a standardized Conflict Mitigation System (CMS) and independent controllers.
-This work is further improved in \cite{QACM_QoS_Aware_xApp_Conflict_Mitigation_2024}.
-The authors use a cooperative game theory to optimize the conflicting parameters while maximizing the number of xApps that meet QoS requirements.
-In \cite{xapp_distillation_2024}, a Deep Q-Network and a multi-headed multilayer perceptron network model are presented.
-The method distills knowledge from multiple xApps to train a single model retaining the capabilities of previous xApps.

-Other works address the xApps conflict management using graph-based approaches.
-The authors in \cite{PACIFISTA_2024} propose a method to detect, characterize, and mitigate conflicts among applications in O-RAN.
-Accordingly, they combine hierarchical graphs with statistical knowledge of applications to find dependencies between control parameters and Key Performance Measurements.
-In \cite{Learning_and_Reconstructing_Conflicts_in_O-RAN_2024}, the paper suggests using GraphSAGE for reconstructing and labeling conflict graphs in O-RAN.
-It captures the hidden dependencies between xApps, parameters, and KPIs.
-Then, graph labeling is performed to identify the different types of conflicts based on well-defined, graph-based definitions.